-In addition to the basic fare, a limited express and sleeper car fee are charged when riding the Cassiopeia and Hokutosei trains.
-The tracks used by the Cassiopeia and Hokutosei between Morioka and Aomori are not owned by JR East, but IGR Iwate Galaxy Railway and Aoimori Railway.
+In addition to the basic fare, a limited express and sleeper car fee are charged when riding the Cassiopeia train.
+The tracks used by the Cassiopeia between Morioka and Aomori are not owned by JR East, but IGR Iwate Galaxy Railway and Aoimori Railway.
 Also, tracks owned by JR Hokkaido are used for the interval between Naka-Oguni and Sapporo Stations.
 The JR EAST PASS can be used on IGR Iwate Galaxy Railway and Aoimori Railway trains.
 An additional fare is therefore required for holders of JR EAST PASSES for JR Hokkaido's portion.
 Please confirm the days of operation in advance.
 Tickets may be purchased at Narita Airport station, JR Ticket Offices (Midori-no-madoguchi) and Travel Service Centers (View Plaza).
 Online reservation service is not available for these trains.

 Notes: All cars have sleeping rooms.
 Inquire for further details.
 The placement of the engine differs depending on the interval.

 Private sleeping room with bed folded up for sitting